iamgoangle/gotruefx/README.md

 feed.GetBySymbol("AUD/JPY")
 ```

 **Issue:** Getting a tick data by authorized session got an empty result `[]`; authorization was succeeded but something went wrong with the session.
-Even unauthorized session (request by fake id like ```&id=user:passwd:session:1```) can get a tick data of the above minor pairs, if you change the session_id everytime you request.
-So use .NewFeedBypass(username string) instead, but `username` must be a registered account.
+Even unauthorized session works (request by fake id like `&id=user:passwd:session:1`), if you change the `session_id` everytime you request.
+So use `.NewFeedBypass(username string)` instead, but `username` must be a registered account.

 ## Contributing